Wizard-Of-Chaos/Wizard-of-Chaos.github.io/_posts/2022-07-6-asset-management.md

 I've kept the particles here (for now), but also added a small sphere that expands outward and gradually disappears as the explosion goes onward.
 I can make the textures on the sphere more interesting (and add more particle stuff later), but this is much closer to what I want in terms of demonstrating how close you should get to things blowing up.

 In addition to this, many of the present sound effects were made by doing little "pew!" noises with my mouth into a headset mic.
 This has been rectified and the guns no longer sound like they have a learning disability.
 Many thanks to the dude helping me with sound design.
-Check out his stuff here: https://what.bandcamp.com/
+Check out their stuff here: https://what.bandcamp.com/

 ###Next up